eWaterCycle/infra/README.md

 The [eWatercycle system setup](https://ewatercycle.readthedocs.io/en/latest/system_setup.html) requires a lot of data files.

-The shared data can come from 2 sources:
+Two eWaterCycle catalog items have been created:
-1. dcache, High capacity, but high latency storage accessible via WebDAV from anywhere on the internet.
+1. eWaterCycle dcache, uses dcache as shared data source.
+High capacity, but high latency storage accessible via WebDAV from anywhere on the Internet.
 Usefull for research.
-2. samba, A low capaciry, low latency file server that is only accessible from the private network of the SURF Research cloud.
+2. eWaterCycle samba, uses samba as shared data source.
+A low capaciry, low latency file server that is only accessible from the private network of the SURF Research cloud.
 Usefull for teaching.

-The shared data is mounted read-only `/data/shared` on the Jupyter machines.
+The shared data is mounted read-only `/data/shared` on the workspaces.
-In the following chapters you will need to make a choice which shared data source.
+In the following chapters you will need to make choose which catalog item you want to use.
-Depending on the choice you make you need to do certain things.
+Depending on the choice, you need to do certain things.

 ### Preparations